webplatform/docs/apis/geolocation/Position/coords/index.md

 {{Flags}}
 {{Standardization_Status|W3C Candidate Recommendation}}
 {{API_Name}}
-{{Summary_Section|Contains a set of geographic [apis/geolocation/Coordinates Coordinates] together with their associated accuracy, as well as a set of other optional attributes such as altitude and speed.}}
+{{Summary_Section|Contains a set of geographic coordinates together with their associated accuracy, as well as a set of other optional attributes such as altitude and speed.}}
 {{API_Object_Property
 |Property_applies_to=apis/geolocation/Position
 |Read_only=No